ubports/docs.ubports.com/sdk/apps/qml/Qt.labs.settings/Settings.rst

 Application settings may be divided into logical categories by specifying a category name via the
-`category </sdk/apps/qml/Qt.labs.settings/Settings#category-prop>`__
+:ref:`category <sdk_qt_labs_settings_settings#category-prop>` property.
-property.
 Using logical categories not only provides a cleaner settings structure, but also prevents possible conflicts between setting keys.

 .. code:: qml